sagemath/trac_to_gh/Issue 3932.md

 # Issue 3932: Should we merge the "generate size n trees in linear time" code from  	  Ryan Dingman

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3932

 Original creator: jason